ScalHive/Interview-Tasks/Java_Scala Task/README.md

 1. These tasks could be written on your choose on Java or Scala in object-oriented or functional style.

-2. Use your personal GitHub account to fork project and push your solution to it.
+2. Use your personal GitHub account to fork project and push your solution to it (current subdirectory).

 3. Send link to your fork project with solution.